AFD Wildfire Division Fuels Mitigation Projects

 PROJECT STRATEGY

-As discussed above, several factors affect the timelines for proposed projects.
-Below are maps that depict general treatment areas identified as priorities to protect the life safety of the public and responders.
+Below is the map that depicts general treatment areas identified as priorities to protect the life safety of the public and responders.
+An interactive version is available on our CWPP page.

 PLANNED PROJECTS